esciencecenter-digital-skills/SICSS-odissei-machine-learning/Theory-on-regression.md

 ### Loss function

+Suppose we have a linear model with certain values for the weights.
+How well does this model capture the data that we observe?

-Loss function is to measure the "error" between real values and predicted values.
-For regression, it can be presented as the following form:
+We can come up with a **loss function** that measures the "error" between real values and predicted values.
+For regression, we can for example calculate the squares of the differences between real and predicted points:

 $$ J(w) = ||y - \hat{y}||^2 $$